harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js.md

 ### Test the Hello World App

-In the Visual Studio Terminal, start the Express server via the NPM script we just created.
+In the Visual Studio Terminal, start the Express server via the NPM script we created.

 ```
 npm start